-- I) Farming: The milk is produced from milch animals and is taken care of by the farming community.
-These farming communities will collect milk and take it to the milk collection centers. - II) Milk Chilling Centers (MCC)/Bulk Milk Coolers (BMC): The milk collected from different locations is first chilled in MCCs/BMCs.
-The milk is stored at lower temperatures so that it does not spoil and can be further transported to processing.
-Chilled milk is graded, weighed, sampled and dispatched in tankers for further processing. - III) Dairies: The dairies are the critical link in this value chain, as they connect farmers and consumers.
-At the dairies, the milk is collected and processed to prevent microorganism growth, and converted into value-added products, such as curd, cream, paneer, cheese, butter, etc. The dairy process mainly involves heating and cooling, which is used in processes like pasteurization, homogenizing, CIP, etc. - IV) Downstream Transport: Once milk is processed, the products are packed and transported to the retail outlets or to the consumers for further value addition or final consumption. - V) Consumers: The consumers utilize the milk and milk products as nutritious products.
+- Farming: The milk is produced from milch animals and are taken care by farming community.
+These farming communities will collect milk and take it to the milk collection centres - II) Milk Chilling Centers (MCC)/Bulk Milk Coolers (BMC): The milk collected from different locations is first chilled in MCCs/BMCs.
+The milk is stored at lower so that it does not spoil and can be further transported to processing.
+Chilled milk is graded, weighed, sampled and dispatched in tankers for further processing. - III) Dairies: The dairies are the critical link in dairy value chain where they connect farmers and the consumers.
+At the dairies the milk is collected and processed to prevent microorganism's growth and also convert into value added products such as curd, cream, paneer, cheese, butter, etc. The dairy process mainly involves heating and cooling, which is used in processes like pasteurization, homogenizing, Clean-in-place (CIP), etc. - IV) Downstream Transport: Once milk is processed, the products are packed and transported to the retail outlets or to the consumers for further value addition or final consumption. - V) Consumers: The consumers utilize the milk and milk products as nutritious products.